 Happy Birthday to the Duke of Alba, who turns 70 today!
 The Head of the five centuries-old House of Alba, the Duke is the eldest son of the late 18th Duchess of Alba, who was the most titled aristocrat in the world.
 To mark the Duke’s Birthday, ahead of the wedding of his Heir later this week, we are taking a look at the Duchess of Alba’s Tiaras-

-A Spanish Ducal Coronet, this Emerald and Diamond Piece features eight strawberry leafs on a pearl and diamond base, which has been in the family since the mid 19th century, and was worn by 16th and 17th Duchesses of Alba before appearing on the infamous 18th Duchess, who wore the piece frequently throughout her life, for Portraits, Balls, and Weddings.
+A traditional Spanish Ducal Coronet, this Emerald and Diamond Piece features eight strawberry leafs on a pearl and diamond base, which has been in the family since the mid 19th century, and was worn by 16th and 17th Duchesses of Alba.

 The Duchess of Huéscar wore the Alba Ducal Coronet in a portrait taken in either 2021 or 2022, which is displayed at the Palacio de Las Duenas in Seville and the Palacio di Liria in Madrid.